limepepper/limepepper.debug/roles/gnome_keyring/README.md

 password, which is later used to update the `login.keyring` master password.
 This process is a bit odd, and can lead to problems.

-Key points from this log:

-- there are 2 instances running.
-The second replaces the first, which might be an factor for the issue.
-- the "couldn't allocate" log is related to secure memory allocation, but not directly related to the login keyring.
-However searching the logs, I don't find any other issues related to secure memory allocation.
-So they are either related, or have a common cause, or it's a very unlikely coincidence.

 ## Bug summary

 it turns out that the problem was caused by running a test suite in another app